Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Discussion

-While the above comparisons focus on different machine learning models for forecasting and reconstruction, another valuable perspective is to examine how the proposed approach compares to, and could potentially be integrated with, alternative frameworks for predicting critical transitions.
+While the above comparison focusses on different machine learning models for forecasting and reconstructing bifurcations, another valuable perspective is to examine how the proposed approach compares to, and could potentially be integrated with, alternative frameworks for predicting critical transitions.
 A common approach to predicting critical transitions, specifically local bifurcations, is through early warning signals based on slowed recovery after small perturbations \cite{Scheffer2009-jb,Scheffer2012-be,Lenton2012-xx}.
-Unfortunately, these signal are not observed before all tipping points, including global bifurcations \cite{Ditlevsen2010-tb,Hastings2010-xv,Boerlijst2013-ud}.
+Unfortunately, these signals are not observed before all tipping points, including global bifurcations \cite{Ditlevsen2010-tb,Hastings2010-xv,Boerlijst2013-ud}.
 Furthermore, because these signals do not model or capture the system’s dynamics, they cannot be used to extrapolate behaviour beyond the bifurcation point \cite{Kefi2013-kg}.
 This limitation points to a potential integration with Neural ODEs.
 Since early warning signals typically rely on process noise to reveal subtle changes in stability, introducing similar noise-driven variability into the training data could help the Neural ODE detect potential stability changes in trajectory data more reliably.
 In future work, these signals could potentially be treated as an additional input to improve the model’s ability to anticipate and reconstruct complex bifurcations.

-In conclusion, this work demonstrates that Neural ODEs can be used not only to model continuous-time dynamics from trajectory data, but also to recover underlying bifurcation structures, even in the presence of global bifurcations.
+In conclusion, this work demonstrates that Neural ODEs may be used not only to capture system dynamics from trajectory data, but also to recover underlying bifurcation structures, such as heteroclinic bifurcations, chaos and period-doubling.
 By explicitly including the bifurcation parameter and learning the full vector field, our approach offers a flexible and interpretable framework for studying critical transitions in dynamical systems.
-These results motivate future extensions to more realistic systems, including those with multiple or time-varying drivers and unknown environmental interactions.
+These results motivate future applications to more realistic systems, including those with multiple or time-varying parameters and unknown environmental interactions.